 You could also get financial help to make energy efficiency home improvements.
 Things like loft and cavity wall insulation can really help you save energy and money.

-1 Calculated based on a national average across all regions for customers on the Standard Variable Tariff paying by Direct Debit or Receipt of Bill and weighted by region and across metering types, using Ofgem’s Typical Domestic Consumption Values where appropriate of 3,100 kWh on unrestricted electricity and 4,200 kWh for Economy 7 (or domestic Economy).
-All prices are inclusive of VAT at 5%
+1 Calculated based on a national average across all regions for customers on the Standard Variable Tariff paying by Direct Debit with a paper bill and on an unrestricted meter.
+Using Ofgem’s annual Typical Domestic Consumption Values of 3,100 kWh for electricity and 12,000 kWh for gas.
+All prices are inclusive of VAT at 5%.

 3 Paying by Direct Debit means you will receive a discount of £40 per annum, per fuel, deducted proportionately from your standing charge on a pence per day basis, when compared to using an alternative payment method.
 Discounts are inclusive of VAT at 5%.
-The following are excluded: energyplus Care, Woolwich Domestic Heat, EDN and Pay As You Go.
+The following are excluded: energyplus Care, Woolwich Domestic Heat, EDN, Pay As You Go and Energy Assist customers.